Work, entropy production, and thermodynamics of information under protocol constraints: General framework

-Now assume that the commutativity relation \cref{eq:comm0} holds for all $\LL \in \LLL$.
-In \cref{lem:commProp} in \cref{app:theoretical}, we prove that any constrained driving protocol that carries out the transformation $\ptpp$ must also transform initial distribution $\klop p$ to final distribution $\klop \pf$.
-Note also that, for a constrained driving protocol, the assumptions of \cref{thm:klinst} hold at all times.
-Using these facts, in \cref{app:theoretical} we prove the following result about integrated EP. \begin{thm} If $\klopBase$ obeys \cref{eq:pyth} and \cref{eq:comm0} for all $\LL\in\LLL$, then for any allowed protocol that transforms $\ptpp$,
+Now suppose that \cref{eq:comm0} holds, so that the assumptions of \cref{thm:klinst} are satisfied during the entire protocol.
+In that case, as we show in \cref{lem:commProp} in \cref{app:theoretical}, any constrained protocol that carries out the transformation $\ptpp$ must also transform the initial distribution $\klop p$ to the final distribution $\klop \pf$.
+We can then, in essence, integrate \cref{thm:klinst} over time and derive the following result about total EP. \begin{thm} If $\klopBase$ obeys \cref{eq:pyth} and \cref{eq:comm0} for all $\LL \in \LLL$, then for any constrained protocol that transforms $\ptpp$,